Shiregreen child murders: Response

 In the immediate aftermath of the incident, there was widespread speculation on social media, before information began to emerge.
 Particularly, there were reports that a mass shooting had occurred in Shiregreen: Hartley Brook Primary Academy was implicated in some such reports, as the school was located within the lockdown cordon and was used as a landing site for the Yorkshire Air Ambulance.
 A press release by South Yorkshire Police later ruled out a shooting, confirming that no shots had been fired and there had not been an incident at the school.

 The children who died were students at Firth Park Academy.
 The school issued a statement following the confirmation of fatalities, saying that the incident came as "a huge shock to everyone".
 The Academy subsequently offered support for students and staff affected by the incident.

 Gill Furniss, the Labour Member of Parliament for Sheffield Brightside and Hillsborough constituency within which the incident occurred, said in a statement that she was "deeply saddened by the tragic incident", describing Shiregreen as a "strong community" and thanking the emergency services for their efforts.

 Investigation

-A murder investigation was launched shortly after the initial police raid concluded, with forensic examination of the property and surrounding area taking place.
-Two people were arrested and then charged with multiple counts of murder and attempted murder.
-The property at which the incident occurred is a semi-detached council house, common to most of the Shiregreen estate.
+A murder investigation was launched shortly after the initial police raid concluded, with forensic examination of the property and surrounding areas.
+Barrass and Machin were arrested and charged with multiple counts of murder and attempted murder.
+The property where the incident occurred was a semi-detached council house.
 The garden was described as "unkempt".

-On 27 September 2019, Sarah Barrass, 35, and Brandon Machin, 39, both pleaded guilty to the two murders, to conspiracy to murder all six children and five counts of attempted murder.
+On 27 September 2019, Sarah Barrass, 35, and Brandon Machin, 39, both pled guilty to the two murders, conspiracy to murder all six children, and five counts of attempted murder.
+Barrass pled guilty to five counts of attempted murder against her four surviving children, this anomaly was due to the first attempts being on 23 May, and a further attempt against one child on 24 May.
 Sentencing was set for 12 November.
-Barrass pleaded guilty to five counts of attempted murder against her four surviving children.
-The anomaly was due to the first attempts being on 23 May, and a further attempt against one child on 24 May.